Our staff will respond to your query promptly and provide detailed information to your questions.

 In the morning, you sail through the Beagle Channel, named after the ship that carried Charles Darwin on his voyage of discovery – HMS Beagle.
 Continue into open waters, and if conditions allow we will land on Cape Horn – the southernmost tip of South America.
 Going ashore can be very difficult because of the sometimes-extreme weather in this area.
 This is the southernmost point of Chile and lies almost 56 degrees south, marking the boundary between the Atlantic and Pacific Oceans and the northern end of the Drake Passage.

 The region is of great significance on account of its location, history, discoveries and trade routes.
-If we are able to anchor off Cape Horn, you will be able to go ashore to explore this deserted and yet romantic piece of land at the end of the world.
-Then you continue over the Drake Passage, where two oceans meet, on our way to Antarctica.
+You continue over the Drake Passage, where two oceans meet, on our way to Antarctica.
 On the way through the straits you can learn a great deal about Antarctica’s fantastic animals and history.

 This sea passage was notorious among the early polar explorers and is a unique voyage which few have the chance to experience.
 The Drake Passage connects the southern Atlantic and Pacific oceans.
 Here the warm water from the north meets the cold, less salty water from the south.
 This makes the ocean particularly rich in nutrients and forms the foundational basis of the unique marine life here.